Faculty Development: New Program Supports Perimeter College Faculty Members’ Pursuit of Doctoral Degrees

 The fellowship program complements the University System of Georgia’s Tuition Assistance Program by providing a reduced teaching load and summer support, so Fellows have more time to focus on doctoral-degree requirements.
 This support will enable Perimeter faculty to complete doctoral degrees without leaving their faculty roles.

 “Supporting faculty excellence via programs like PADD is critical to ensuring success for Georgia State students,” said Lisa Armistead, dean of the Graduate School.
-“And as a nationally ranked university in both innovation and graduate diversity, we are excited at the opportunity to increase the number of Perimeter College faculty holding doctoral degrees.”
+“And as a nationally ranked university in both innovation and graduate students from a wide range of backgrounds, we are excited at the opportunity to increase the number of Perimeter College faculty holding doctoral degrees.”